teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 * Animation and transition helpers
 * Debugging helper

-Summing this up, Svelte is a great library which obsess all the needs for SPAs building and even more.
-It can compete the biggest players in the market and even win the battle if it'll receive enough popularity and support in the developers community.
+Summing this up, Svelte is a great library which obsesses all the needs for SPAs building and even more.
+It can compete the biggest players in the market and even win the battle if it'll receive enough popularity and support in the developers' community.

 Notice: All the code from this article can be found on the `teimurjan/svelte-login-form` [GitHub repository](https://github.com/teimurjan/svelte-login-form).
 The demo for the login form is available at <https://teimurjan.github.io/svelte-login-form>.